keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

 Let's specify that our first section is called "Introduction" by specifying `\section{Introduction}` (rather than Example Section).
 The section and subsection commands mean that you can switch the order of sections without having to worry about numbering them correctly.

-(In this practice, you can remove the subsections if you'd like cause we won't use it.)
+(In this practice, you can remove the subsections if you'd like because we won't use it.)

 Copy the first paragraph of the introduction, and recompile it!